Lots Happened at Rye City Schools This Summer and More to Come This Fall

 As the High School prepares to roll out a new schedule in fall 2020, the District has been conducting a curriculum review and audit of all classes to ensure incorporation of active learning and performance-based tasks into student course work.
 This work will continue over the course of the school year.

-The District was the recipient of a New York State security technology grant award this past spring, and grant monies are being used to install a new system of security cameras throughout the five School District buildings.
+The District was the recipient of a New York State security technology grant award this past spring, and grant monies are being used to install a new system of security cameras (have a peek here) throughout the five School District buildings.
 In addition, the District is installing a new visitor management system that will require visitors to the five schools to present a government-issued ID prior to entrance.
 Visitors will receive a temporary badge to wear while on school grounds once they have passed a brief background check (similar systems are in use at many office buildings in Manhattan).
 Both the cameras and the visitor management system will be in place for the beginning of school in September.

 The turf field and track at the High School/Middle School are slated for replacement in June 2020, and the District has been busy getting the plans ready and up to Albany for State Education Department approval.
 The District hopes to receive fast-track approval for the turf/track, as they replace existing structures and do not have architectural elements.